authlete/authlete-java-common/README.md

 AuthleteApi api = AuthleteApiFactory.getInstance(configuration);

 // Now Authlete APIs can be called.
 For example, the following code
-// gets the services of the service owner. (getServiceList() does
+// gets the services of the service owner. (getServiceList() returns
-// not all the services.
+// not all but some of existing services.
 See JavaDoc for details.)
 ServiceListResponse response = api.getServiceList();
 ```